-- 3.4.9.1 The Applicant shall follow the criteria for evaluating hazard to life as stated in section 2 of Annex 4 of the TM. - 3.4.9.2 The hazard to life assessment for construction and operation of the Project shall follow the detailed technical requirements given in Appendix G of this EIA study brief.
+3.4.8.3 The ecological impact assessment for the construction and operation of the Project shall follow the detailed technical requirements given in Appendix G of this EIA study brief.

-3.4.10 Ecological Impact (Terrestrial)
+3.4.9 Fisheries Impact

-- 3.4.10.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing ecological impacts as stated in Annexes 8 and 16 of the TM respectively. - 3.4.10.2 The assessment area for the purpose of the terrestrial ecological impact assessment shall include areas within 500 metres distance from the boundary of the Project and any other areas likely to be impacted by the Project.
-In particular, the Project shall avoid and/or minimise impacts on recognised sites of conservation importance and other ecological sensitive areas including the Tai Lam Country Park and Conservation Area at Lam Tei. - 3.4.10.3 The ecological impact assessment for construction and operation of the Project shall follow the detailed technical requirements given in Appendix H of this EIA study brief.
+- 3.4.9.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing fisheries impact as stated in Annexes 9 and 17 of the TM respectively. - 3.4.9.2 The assessment area for fisheries impact assessment shall include areas within 500 metres distance from the boundary of the proposed development and works of the Project as identified in the EIA.
+This assessment area shall be extended to include other areas if they are found also being impacted by the construction or operation of the Project during the course of the EIA study.
+Special attention should be given to potential loss or disturbance of fish pond culture resources and activities as well as any watercourses which serve as water sources for fish pond areas. - 3.4.9.3 The fisheries impact assessment for construction and operation stages of the Project shall follow the detailed technical requirements given in Appendix H of this EIA study brief.

-3.4.11 Landscape and Visual Impact
+3.4.10 Landscape and Visual Impact

-- 3.4.11.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing landscape and visual impacts as stated in Section 1 of Annex 10 and Annex 18 of the TM respectively, and the EIAO Guidance Note No. 8/2010 "Preparation of Landscape and Visual Impact Assessment under the EIAO". - 3.4.11.2 The assessment area for the landscape impact assessment shall include areas within 100 metres from the boundary of the Project, while the assessment area for the visual impact assessment shall be defined by the visual envelope of the Project.
-The defined visual envelope shall be shown on a plan in the EIA report. - 3.4.11.3 The landscape and visual impact assessment for the construction and operation of the Project shall follow the detailed technical requirements given in Appendix I of this EIA study brief.
+- 3.4.10.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing landscape and visual impacts as stated in Section 1 of Annex 10 and Annex 18 of the TM respectively, and the EIAO Guidance Note "Preparation of Landscape and Visual Impact Assessment under the EIAO" No. 8/2023 published on the website of the Environmental Protection Department, unless otherwise agreed by the Director. - 3.4.10.2 The assessment area for the landscape impact assessment shall include areas within 100 metres from the boundary of the proposed development and works of the Project as identified in the EIA, while the assessment area for the visual impact assessment shall be defined by the visual envelope of the Project.
+The defined visual envelope shall be shown on a plan in the EIA report. - 3.4.10.3 The landscape impact assessment for the construction and operation stages of the Project and the visual impact assessment for the operation stage of the Project shall follow the detailed technical requirements given in Appendix I of this EIA study brief.

-3.4.12 Impact on Cultural Heritage
+3.4.11 Impact of Cultural Heritage

-- 3.4.12.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing the cultural heritage impact as stated in section 2 of Annex 10 and section 2 of Annex 19 of the TM respectively. - 3.4.12.2 The assessment area for the cultural heritage impact assessment (CHIA) shall be defined by a distance of 300 metres from the boundary of the Project area.
-The CHIA shall include a Built Heritage Impact Assessment (BHIA) and an Archaeological Impact Assessment (AIA) for construction and operation of the Project. - 3.4.12.3 The CHIA for the construction and operation of the Project shall follow the detailed technical requirements given in Appendix J of this EIA study brief.
+- 3.4.11.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing the cultural heritage impacts as stated in Section 2 of Annex 10 and Section 2 of Annex 19 of the TM respectively. - 3.4.11.2 The assessment area for the cultural heritage impact assessment (CHIA) shall be defined by a distance of 300 metres from the boundary of the proposed developments and works of the Project as identified in the EIA.
+The CHIA shall include a Built Heritage Impact Assessment

+(BHIA) and an Archaeological Impact Assessment (AIA) for construction and operation of the Project.

+3.4.11.3 The CHIA for the construction and operation of the Project shall follow the detailed technical requirements of the BHIA and AIA as shown in Appendix J of this EIA study brief.